Risk Management for Home Inspectors

 Stay Protected with Insurance for Home Inspectors

 Starting a business without a plan is risky, so don’t overlook a risk management strategy.
 Unexpected issues will come up, and having a solid plan ensures your business stays on course.
-A key part of managing risk is transferring it to a third party.
+A key part of risk management for home inspector professionals is transferring it to a third party.
 Even if insurance isn’t required in your state, the risks are still present.
 Home inspectors should invest in General Liability Insurance and E&O Insurance for Home Inspectors to safeguard their business and reputation.